09 Mar 5 Mindful Eating Tips For Weight Loss

 DEVELOP AN ATTITUDE OF GRATITUDE

-When we aren’t happy with our weight it’s easy to slip into negative relationship with food, feeling like we have to choose between eating food we enjoy, or food that’s going to help us achieve and maintain a figure we are happy with.
+When we aren’t happy with our weight it’s easy to slip into negative relationship with food.
+It can feel like we have to choose between eating food we enjoy, or food that’s going to help us achieve and maintain a figure we are happy with.
 The two do not have to be mutually exclusive.
 One thing we are passionate about is helping our clients achieve their optimal weight and state of health, whilst still enjoying their food.

 If you feel like you’re stuck in a negative relationship with food, unsure as to what and how you should be eating to help you achieve a healthy body and a weight you’re happy with, we are here to help.
 If you’d like to find out more then please do get in touch.